Big Red Bikes

 Challenges to sustaining and expanding the program include:

 - The current volunteer model for performing daily safety checks and basic maintenance is inadequate.
-Funding for a more appropriate model for safety checks and maintenance has not been identified.

 - Investigate the New York City bike share program, and other examples of bike share programs to discover options for improving security and accountability that may be financially sustainable at a scale appropriate to the campus.